-The Archie Bray Foundation for the Ceramic Arts is a world-renown artist residency program.
+The Archie Bray Foundation for the Ceramic Arts is a world-renowned artist residency program.
 Visitors can check out the Foundation's grounds, artist studios, and galleries on a self-guided tour; tour maps are available in a mailbox in front of the gift shop.
-There are many interesting things to see as you wander around.
-The Foundation is located on the site of an old brick and tile factory, you can visit the ruins of the old kilns.
-You'll discover the work of resident artists in, on, and around the Foundation's buildings and outdoor spaces.
-Strolling the grounds of the Archie Bray Foundation is a bit like being on the treasure hunt - you never know where you'll discover the next piece of ceramic art, or what it's going to be.Continue to 5 of 12 below.
+The Foundation is located on the site of an old brick and tile factory, and visitors can visit the ruins of the old kilns.
+You'll discover the work of resident artists throughout Foundation's buildings and outdoor spaces.
+Strolling the grounds of the Archie Bray Foundation is a bit like being on the treasure hunt: You never know where you'll discover the next piece of ceramic art, or what it's going to be.

-Enjoy a Treat at The Parrot Confectionery
+Enjoy a Treat at the Parrot Confectionery

 The Parrot Confectionery, operated by the same family since 1922, is an old-fashioned candy store and soda fountain.
 In addition to handmade chocolates, the Confectionery serves up homemade ice cream, cherry phosphates, and some awesome chili.

 ExplorationWorks, a museum of science and culture, is one of Helena's newest attractions.
 Located in the Great Northern Town Center, Exploration Works features hands-on and interactive exhibits that focus on such topics as energy, health, and the natural world.
-Afterward, enjoy a treat at the Great Northern Carousel and ice cream parlor located next to Exploration Works.
+Afterward, enjoy a treat at the Great Northern Carousel and ice cream parlor located next door.